 A short in-class group presentation (3 minutes per student) will be scheduled for the last week of the quarter.
-The final paper assignment is a research paper and optional art project.
-It is 4-6 pages.
+The final paper assignment is a research paper based upon a museum visit and optional art project.
+It is 4-6 pages and is DUE June 14th.
 The research paper requires a total bibliography of 4 sources.
 I will assist you in skills needed for documenting and writing research papers.
 See class handout for full instructions regarding the final paper assignment.
 All papers need to be typed, double-spaced and proofread.

-Grading Policy: Grades are determined using a scale of 100 points as follows:
+Grading Policy: Grades are determined using a scale of 600 points as follows: